 - State of the Union Meeting – Use a gentle start up by talking about what went right over the last week.
 Ask if there are any issues to talk about and then listen non-defensively.
 Finish with “what can I do to make you feel loved this coming week?”
 Keep this time sacred.
 (1 hour/week = 6 hours

 To conclude, I must admit that this is not the only kick-in-the-pants marriage book I’ve read.
-On June 5, a couple of weeks before Father’s Day, I’ll share a book written by a woman blessed with a great kicker, and I mean that in the best possible way: Dr. Laura Schlessinger.
+In the future, I’ll share a book written by a woman blessed with a great kicker, and I mean that in the best possible way: Dr. Laura Schlessinger.
 And with Father’s Day in mind, I like her title: The Proper Care and Feeding of Husbands.

 Happy Reading!
 Or in this case, maybe, the reading will hopefully help your marriages be happier.